-Ok so maybe you don’t fall into any of those categories, don’t worry I have more recommendations for various potential issues.
+And maybe you don’t fall into any of those categories, don’t worry I have more recommendations for various potential issues!
+Keep reading!

 In a study entitled “Probiotics for prevention and treatment of respiratory tract infections in children”, the research discussed the importance of S boulardii, Lactobacillus rhamnosus GG, and Lactobacillus reuteri.
 So those are a few strains you can search for if your child has frequent respiratory tract infections.
 You can find any of these strains on my Wellevate dispensary HERE.